koddo/org-clock-statusbar-app/README.md

 org-clock-status-app
 ======

-# A small box in status bar
+# Intro

+A small box in status bar.
 It turns red when you do nothing.

 ![](intro.png?raw=true)